Prakzter/DSI16_project_4/README.md

 ## Problem Statement:
 To develop a predictive model that will forecast the probability of WNV presence in 138 mosquito traps around Chicago over the course of a season.
-We would also be analysing the cost-benefit analysis of spraying to mitigate the effects of the WNV being spread from mosquitos.
+A Cost-Benefit Analysis of spraying to mitigate the effects of the WNV being spread from mosquitos will also be conducted to determine the whether the current solution is a viable option to reudce the presence of the virus in Chicago.

 ## Executive Summary: